 Employment agreements have been entered into with Messrs.
-Willis, Forsyth, Nunemaker and Poulakidas.
+Charles Willis, Hole, Flaherty, Poulakidas and Austin Willis.
 In addition to providing for severance as described below, such agreements provide for base salary (subject to increase but not decrease unless part of a salary reduction program affecting all senior executive officers), bonus compensation (as described in the "Annual Incentive Compensation" section of the "Elements of Compensation" portion of the Compensation Discussion and Analysis) and certain benefits.
 As described in detail below, the employment contracts specify certain severance benefits to be paid in the event of an involuntary termination.
 Consistent with our compensation philosophy, the Compensation Committee believes that the interests of stockholders are best served if the interests of senior management are aligned with those of the stockholders.
 To this end, we provide enhanced change of control severance benefits to certain of our executive officers to reduce any reluctance of the executive officers to pursue or support potential change in control transactions that would be beneficial to our stockholders.
-The agreement to pay such severance resulted from negotiations of employment terms with our Named Executive Officers.
+The agreement to pay such severance resulted from negotiations of employment terms with our NEOs.
 For further details, please refer to the section "Termination and Change in Control Payments" elsewhere in this proxy statement.
-The employment agreements also provide a nondisclosure and non-solicitation of employees covenant for three years after termination of employment (except for Mr. Forsyth whose non-solicitation covenant period is two years after termination of employment).
-None of the Named Executive Officers are eligible for a tax gross-up of any parachute excise tax in the event of a change in control.
+The employment agreements also provide a nondisclosure and non-solicitation of employees covenant for three years after termination of employment.
+None of the NEOs are eligible for a tax gross-up of any parachute excise tax in the event of a change in control.